lfglabs-dev/starknetid.js/README.md

 yarn install starknetid.js starknet@next
 ```

+Version `1.5.1` works with starknet.js `v5`.
+If you need to use starknet.js
+`v4`, please use version `1.5.0` of `starknetid.js`.

 ### Usage for dApp developers

 #### Basic usage

 Import `StarknetIdNavigator` from `starknetid.js` package to access functions.
-`StarknetIdNavigator` needs to be initialize with a provider.
+`StarknetIdNavigator` needs to be initialize with a provider and a chainId.

 ```
 import { StarknetIdNavigator } from 'starknetid.js'
-import { Provider } from 'starknet'
+import { Provider, constants } from 'starknet'

 const provider = new Provider();
-const starknetIdNavigator = new StarknetIdNavigator(provider);
+const starknetIdNavigator = new StarknetIdNavigator(provider, constants.StarknetChainId.SN_MAIN);
 const addr = await starknetIdNavigator.getAddressFromStarkName('test.stark');
 ```